jshlbrd/jshlbrd.github.io/_posts/2016-03-06-crawling-through-65k-samples.md

 * It only identifies files it knows about
 * Modules only run on relevant files

 First, and most importantly, it can only identify files it knows about.
 As each file object is parsed by the tool, it is checked for file signature metadata; if file signature metadata is found, then a file type is explicitly assigned to the object.
-The file type is found in the field 'fileType[]' and is primarily attached via Yara signatures; if a Yara signature for a particular file object either doesn't exist or doesn't append the file type to that object, then the object will not have a defined file type.
+The file type is found in the field 'fileType[]' and is primarily attached via Yara signatures; if a Yara signature for a particular file object doesn't exist or if the signature doesn't append the file type to an object, then the object will not have a defined file type.
 As of now, there are 31 file signatures recognized by the tool.
 For reference, they are copied below.

 ```
 file_type = "pem"